danielharrell/does_music_move/does_music_move.md

 comprehends the change in pitch involved, as we might conceive this change to carry us *along* the circumference.
-But in hearing a melody, we again hear not only a change in pitch, but a change of place *within* the change in pitch, such as the leap at the start of "Twinkle, Twinkle", from the one-tone to the five-tone.
+But in hearing a melody, we again hear not only a change in pitch, but a change of place *within* the change in pitch, such as the leap from the one-tone to the five- at the start of "Twinkle, Twinkle".
 And this description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
 The first such fact is that we hear movement from note to note, without having to hear any notes between.
-So in "Twinkle,
-Twinkle", we hear a leap from the one-tone to the five-, without having to hear the two-, three-, and four-tone first.
+So in "Twinkle, Twinkle", we hear a leap from the one-tone to the five-, without having to hear the two-, three-, and four-tone first.
 And to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb.
 Why this is a fact of musical perception may be as hard to explain as the octave.
 But as a phenomenon, it seems to involve a sense of being *oriented* in the movement we hear from note to note.
 It is as if we faced the note we were moving to, and reached it as a goal, heedless of any notes passed along the way.

 The sense of being oriented among notes is even clearer in the second topographical fact, which involves our perception of notes in at least those musical contexts we call *tonal*.
-And it is this fact that forced me to shift from letters to numbers, when identifying the leap in "Twinkle, Twinkle", from what I called "the one-tone" to what I called "the five-tone".
+And it is this fact that forced me to shift from letters to numbers, when identifying the leap in "Twinkle, Twinkle" from the one-tone to the five-.
 For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note as a kind of center, which *orients* us with respect